yasir1brahim/the-link-web-app/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+In addition to the build, this script also **copies the static files from node_modules** to the build folder.
+This is necessary for the app to run properly.
+It intern calls `npm run move-static`.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.